Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 ## That which opposes the *Sunnah*

 Everything which opposes the *Sunnah* is a bid’ah (innovation).
-The only disagreement in the religion which is allowed is that in which the *Sahābah* (رضي‬ الله عنهم‬) disagreed in.
+The only disagreement in the religion which is allowed is that in which the *Sahābah* (رضي الله عنهم) disagreed in.
 It is not allowed for anyone to come with an opinion or a verdict in the religion which oppose that which has been narrated in the *hadīth* and oppose the opinion regarding it narrated from the *Salaf.*

 So everyone who falls in this mistake have fallen in innovation whether he likes it or not.
 The innovation in the religion is of two types: